miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

  **Exponential search complexity**
  We need log2n steps to determine whether the element is in the list; we apply further log2n steps to find its position between indices i, 2 ∗ i (complexity can be determined based on indices i, but for ease of understanding we used n as upper bound, so complexity is O(log2n)

+## Sorting algorithms:

+**Insertion sort**
-Lecture 4 handwritten notes:
-needs to be updated
+- everything on the left of our current index is sorted already Lecture 4 handwritten notes: needs to be updated